 Skip to content

-Deep Dive into C/C++ Compilation Technology — Dynamic Libraries A4: Link-Time Missing Symbol Behavior and Runtime Dynamic Loading
+In-Depth Understanding of C/C++ Compilation Technology—Dynamic Libraries A4: Link-Time Symbol Missing Behavior and Runtime Dynamic Loading

 This blog post is particularly important.
-Here, we plan to discuss how different platforms (Windows and GNU/Linux) behave when our executable or other dependent libraries have undefined symbols, as well as the crucial topic of runtime dynamic loading programming.
+Here, we plan to discuss the behavior on different platforms (Windows and GNU/Linux) when undefined symbols exist during the generation of our executable files or when other library files depend on them.
+We will also cover the fairly significant topic of programming for runtime dynamic library loading.

 This is quite interesting.
-We are discussing the tolerance levels of different platforms for undefined symbols during the linking process.
-On Windows, when generating a dynamic library, undefined symbols are strictly prohibited.
-If any undefined symbol exists, our toolchain will complain that it cannot find the symbol.
+We are discussing the tolerance levels of different platforms for undefined symbols when linking occurs.
+On Windows, when a dynamic library is generated, undefined symbols are strictly prohibited.
+Once an undefined symbol appears, our toolchain will complain that it cannot find the symbol.

-On Linux, however, this is not the case.
+This is not the case on Linux.
 In fact, Linux's strategy is more permissive.
-By default, we allow symbols to be undefined until the program is loaded, at which point the loader checks all dependencies to ensure all essential symbols are correctly resolved.
-Only then does it confirm whether our program truly has a critical issue.
+By default, we allow symbols to remain undefined until the process is launched.
+At that point, the loader checks all dependencies to ensure all essential symbols are correctly resolved.
+It is only then that we confirm whether our program truly has critical issues.

-Of course, if we want this strict checking, there is a way: simply pass the -Wl,-no-undefined option when compiling relocatable files to instruct the subsequent linker's error reporting behavior.
+Of course, if you prefer this strict checking, there is a way: pass the -Wl,-no-undefined option when compiling the relocatable files to instruct the subsequent linker to report errors.

-Officially speaking, runtime dynamic loading refers to a program loading a shared library (shared object / dynamic library / DLL) at runtime on demand, looking up the required symbols (functions, variables), and then calling them.
-The author believes that this is a key implementation mechanism for plugin systems.
-This is because:
+Officially, runtime dynamic loading refers to a program loading a shared library (shared object / dynamic library / DLL) at runtime on demand, finding the required symbols (functions, variables), and then calling them.
+In the author's opinion, this is a key implementation mechanism for plugin systems.
+Because now:

-• We can dynamically load plugins, loading different functional modules (internationalization, rendering backends, drivers, etc.) at runtime based on configuration.
+• We can load plugins dynamically, loading different functional modules (internationalization, rendering backends, drivers, etc.) at runtime based on configuration.

-• The above feature allows us to load only the dependencies we need, saving some space.
+• The above features allow us to load only the dependencies we need, saving some space.

-• It also supports hot-swapping/extending at runtime.
+• Furthermore, it supports hot-swapping/extending at runtime.
 At the very least, we can extend functionality without recompiling the main program.

 There certainly are.
-We need to be much more careful with our error handling.
-After all, we will encounter a series of troublesome issues like symbol mismatches and loading failures.
-It is also recommended to create a unified management class to handle these exported symbols—there is a good reason for this.
-The beauty of plugins is that they can be installed and uninstalled at any time; after unloading, we must absolutely not continue to call their functions or access their static resources.
-The author suggests creating a function wrapper object with an expiration mechanism, similar to QPointer, to access them.
+We need to be much more careful with error handling.
+After all, we will face a series of troublesome issues, such as mismatched symbols or loading failures.
+It is also recommended to create a unified management class to handle these exported symbols.
+There is a reason for this: the beauty of plugins is that they can be installed and uninstalled at any time.
+After unloading, we must absolutely avoid continuing to call their functions or accessing their static resources.
+The author suggests creating a function wrapper object similar to QPointer that includes an expiration mechanism to access them.

 Some System-Level APIs